dfstio/nc1/README.md

 ### Token accounts

 Token accounts can be used for the storage of all the information required.
 The price to create one account is 1 MINA, therefore the total cost of this solution is > 100 MINA.
+This solution is being used in [MinaNFT library](https://github.com/dfstio/minanft-lib/blob/master/src/contract/names.ts#L71)

 ### Using events and actions storage